yabwe/medium-editor/OPTIONS.md

 The toolbar for MediumEditor is implemented as a built-in extension which automatically displays whenever the user selects some text.
 The toolbar can hold any set of defined built-in buttons, but can also hold any custom buttons passed in as extensions.

-Options for the toolbar are passed as an object taht is a member of the outer options object.
+Options for the toolbar are passed as an object that is a member of the outer options object.
 Example:
 ```js
 var editor = new MediumEditor('.editable', {
     toolbar: {